matthewdicataldo/Beat.zig/docs/formal_verification_strat.md

 ## Overview

-This document outlines how we can leverage modern LLM-assisted proof systems to formally verify the correctness of ZigPulse's lock-free algorithms and concurrent data structures.
+This document outlines how we can leverage modern LLM-assisted proof systems to formally verify the correctness of beat.zig's lock-free algorithms and concurrent data structures.

 ## Motivation